CEO Message

 Build and manage a robust waste-resource information system to identify cost saving opportunities, and support education and effective decision-making.

-Diversity, Equity, and Inclusion
+Diversity, Equity, Inclusion & Accessibility

+Having a culture of acceptance, respect, and most importantly teamwork in the workplace.
 Equity is the process; equality is the result.
 Diversity is the demographic mix of the community, with a focus on the representation of equity-deserving groups.
-Inclusion is the creation of an environment where everyone feels welcome, is treated with respect, and is able to fully participate.
+Inclusion is the creation of an environment where everyone feels welcome, is treated with respect, and is able to fully participate and accessibility is the way we ensure no one is excluded because of a challenge they might face.

 Our Accomplishments

-to educate Nova Scotians and build ongoing support for environmental action (includes allocation to regions).
+To educate Nova Scotians and build ongoing support for environmental action (includes allocation to regions).

-approved for new research projects that support entrepreneurs and encourage innovation in waste reduction.
+Approved for new research projects that support entrepreneurs and encourage innovation in waste reduction.

 Beverage Container Program

-Divert NS collects beverage containers through a network of 77 Enviro-Depots™ and mobile service locations across the province.
+Divert NS collects beverage containers through a network of 77 Enviro-Depots and mobile service locations across the province.
+This system has enabled Nova Scotia to achieve one of the higher redemption rates in the country.

-containers returned for recycling (447 million in 2022)
+containers returned for recycling (442 million in F2023)

-recovery rate (82.3% in 2022)
+recovery rate (78% in F2023)

-Used Tire Management Program
+Used Tire

-passenger tire equivalents sold (1.5 million in 2022)
+passenger tire equivalents sold (1.48 million in F2023)

-passenger tire equivalents collected (1.3 million in 2022)
+passenger tire equivalents collected (1.25 million in F2023)

 84.7%

-recovery rate (88.5 in 2022)
+recovery rate (84.3% in F2023)

-bicycle tires and tubes collected (4,875 in 2022)
+bicycle tires and tubes collected (3,800 in F2023)

 Municipal + Regional Diversion Programs